RUSVM Clinical student at Gainesville

 Sign up to receive more information about our DVM degree program in your inbox.

-School Selection Process
+Clinical School Selection Process

 RUSVM is proud to be affiliated with more than 28 American Veterinary Medical Association (AVMA) accredited schools in the US, UK, Canada, Australia, New Zealand and Ireland.
 This extensive network of affiliations makes it possible for you to strengthen your professional interests while completing your clinical training.